EsperoTech/yaade/README.md

 3. Persistent: even across container or server restarts
 4. Easy single-file data import / export
 5. Requests are executed on your machine so you can call localhost as well as remote servers
+6. Collection and Request description (documentation) with Markdown
+7. Request/Reqponse scripts (for both collections and requests)
-6. Most importantly: dark mode default
+8. Most importantly: dark mode default

 ## ⚡ Install